GuillaumeFavrot/Django-React-Heroku-Template/README.md

     $ python3 manage.py collectstatic
     This will generate a staticfiles folder a the root of the app.
 At this point the Django server will serve the React app on its root address.

+# Heroku steps

+=> Login to heroku and follow  the steps indicated on heroku => 404 bug => Adding a proxy in package.json

 # STANDARD REACT README

 # Getting Started with Create React App